priyanshu25bai11181-coder/DIGITAL-LITERACY-PROJECT/README.md

 ---

 ## 📌 Project Overview
-This project is created as part of the **Digital Literacy course**.
+This project has been created in fulfillment of the **Digital Literacy course**.
-The objective is to build awareness about digital tools, online safety, professional communication, and cybercrime prevention.
+The project aims to raise awareness about digital tools, online safety, professional communication, and cybercrime prevention.

-As a **Student Digital Ambassador**, this project demonstrates my learning across multiple digital platforms and practices required for responsible digital participation.
+This project, being a **Student Digital Ambassador**, demonstrates my learning across multiple digital platforms and practices.

 ---

-## 🧠 Task Summary
+## 🧠 Task Overview

 ### ✅ Task 1 – Digital Literacy Infographic
 - Created an infographic using Canva